a7mdkhald/Classroom/README.md

 How to setup the Repo

+First send me ur github name to invite you to the repo

+second :-
 1 ) Download Github Desktop
 2) sign in with ur github acc
 3) create new empty file to put ur project